 Medical school interviews are your time to shine!
 Even though admissions committees have your MCAT score, essays, recommendation letters, and resume, the medical school interview is the stage for you to personally connect with your interviewers and show medical schools who you truly are.
-You can make a lasting impression with a medical school interview; therefore everything counts, including what you wear.
+You can make a lasting impression with a medical school interview; therefore, everything counts—including what you wear.

 1 | Dress Comfortably

-2 | Make Sure You are Appropriately Dressed
+2 | Dress Appropriately

-Your medical school interview should be about showing off who you are and nothing else.
+Your medical school interview should be about showing off who you are—and nothing else.
 The last thing you want on your interview day is a low-cut shirt or short skirt being a distraction.
-Personally, this is why I am a pantsuit person.
-However, there is nothing wrong with wearing a skirt or dress.
-Just make sure it is below your knees at all times, even while sitting.
+There’s nothing wrong with wearing a skirt or dress; just make sure it is below your knees at all times, even while sitting.
 A button-up shirt is a great option to make sure everything is covered up top.

 3 | Accessorize Thoughtfully

 Accessories can really elevate an outfit.
 However, they can also be distracting.
 Try to stick with accessories that are simple and not overly clunky.
-For example, I try to stay away from large dangle earrings or big rings.
-Watches, small necklaces and studs are all great additions that are simple but not distracting to an outfit.
+For example, stay away from large dangle earrings or big rings.
+Watches, small necklaces, and studs are all great additions that are simple but not distracting to an outfit.

 4 | Make the Investment

-Interviews are your chance to make a a great impression.
-If within your means, don’t be afraid to invest into a nice suit and shoes that do not succumb quickly to wear and tear.
+Interviews are your chance to make a great impression.
+If within your means, don’t be afraid to invest in a nice suit and pair of shoes that won’t quickly succumb to wear and tear.
 Even though you may be going on multiple medical school interviews, each medical school only meets you once.
-It is ideal to get clothes that look just as good on your last interview as they did on your first interview.
-Thus, I recommend that you get a quality suit in some solid color that will go with many patterns and colors.
-Black, navy blue or gray are great color options.
+It’s better to invest in one perfectly fitted and tailored outfit than several cheap ones.

 5 | Clean Up